MusserLukas/visdat-course/docs/students/Musser_indroduction.md

 ## About Me

-about myself:
-- Your educational background
+- Bachelor's degree in Agricultural Engineering
+- data analysis just in excel
-- Previous experience with programming or data analysis
+- my hope: expanding experience with programming languages
-- Why you're taking this course
-- What you hope to learn

 ## Technical Experience

+agricultural engineering

 ### Programming Languages
-- **Experienced:** C#
+- **Experienced:**
-- **Basic Knowledge:** [Languages you've used but aren't expert in]
+- **Basic Knowledge:** C#
-- **Want to Learn:** [Languages you're interested in learning]
+- **Want to Learn:** Python

 ### Tools and Technologies

-List tools you've used:
-- Development environments (VS Code, Visual Studio, etc.)
+- Visual Studio
-- Version control (Git, SVN, etc.)
+- Version control: nop
-- Data analysis tools (Excel, MATLAB, R, etc.)
+- Data analysis tools: Excel
-- CAD software (SolidWorks, AutoCAD, etc.)
+- CAD software: SolidWorks, SketchUp

 ## Course Goals

-What do you want to achieve in this course?
-1. [Specific goal 1]
+1. expanding experience with programming languages
-2. [Specific goal 2]
+2. undefined
-3. [Specific goal 3]
+3. undefined

 ## Sample Data Interest

 Describe a type of engineering data you work with or are interested in analyzing:
+- Kind of data: Measurements and sensor datas from field trials
-- What kind of data is it? (measurements, simulations, sensor data, etc.)
+- Challenges: sometimes huge amounts of data
-- What challenges does it present?
-- What insights would you like to extract from it?
+- insights I would like to extract from it: Influencing factors, correlations between data

 ## Questions

-List any questions you have about:
-- The course content
-- Programming concepts
-- Data visualization techniques
-- Tools we'll be using